 I have so many dream roles!
 But I’d say playing a superhero in a movie would probably be at the top of my list.
 Also playing Tony in West Side Story on Broadway or in a movie remake would be amazing!

 What keeps you going when you feel discouraged?

 The love, that’s what always keeps me going.
 There’s a whole lot of rejection in this business and that’s just something that will forever be a part of the job but the love for what you do has to always be most important.

-What's your advice to actors when it comes to making a positive impression with industry?
+What’s your advice to actors when it comes to making a positive impression with the industry?

 There’s too much rejection to always feel discouraged when you don’t book a job.
 I always say that my jobs are my jobs and everyone else’s jobs are their jobs.
 If you booked everything you went out for, no one else would have a chance.
 That job you didn’t book could be someone else’s big break and the next one might be yours.